 Mental Maths Worksheets

-My girls look at their maths charts (mini office A5 maths) too much, so I made some fun worksheets for practice.
-These worksheets reinforce adding, subtracting, multiplying and dividing with just a few minutes practice every day.
+My girls look at their Maths charts (Mini Office A5 Maths) too often during their Maths lessons, so I made some fun worksheets for practice.
+These Mental Maths worksheets reinforce adding, subtracting, multiplying and dividing with just a few minutes practice every day.
+Still, the Maths Mini Offices are a fabulous help!
+Pop over to my Mini Office Page for your free downloads!

-Maths Rockets ~ for adding/ subtracting or multiplying numbers on the side to equal the number in the roof (great for bonds)
+Maths Rockets ~ Add or subtract or multiply numbers on the side to equal the number in the roof.
+Great practice for bonds.

 Maths Butterflies ~ 5 sums for each butterfly, so good for quick reviews